 Currently in northern Uganda, there are an estimated 833,785 refugees in 23 long-term settlements spread over five districts.
 Typical health monitoring relies on routine data and periodic complex surveys (eg. cluster surveys) which cannot measure gaps in access or utilisation of services within a refugee community.
 Real-time information is needed at, and below, the settlement level with an understanding of the crucial barriers to access and uptake of services in this context.

-The services assessed include:
+The services assessed included:

 Previously, with HIF support, Liverpool School of Tropical Medicine (LSTM) adapted Lot Quality Assurance Sampling to rapidly assess the health status of internally displaced persons (IDPs) in South Sudan and provide real-time information needed by agencies to improve health services.
 You can read more about this project on the project profile here: Lot Quality Assurance Sampling Survey Techniques.

 Following the achievements in the last project, LSTM were awarded a HIF diffusion grant to scale their innovation.
-Based in northern Uganda, the diffusion project supports rapid health monitoring at scale using the adapted IDP-LQAS in long-term refugee settlements.
+Based in northern Uganda, the diffusion project supported rapid health monitoring at scale using the adapted IDP-LQAS in long-term refugee settlements.

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows